MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-react.md

 Before you start the project, make sure that the port numbers match.
 Go to the *launchSettings.json* file in your ASP.NET Core project (in the *Properties* folder).
 Get the port number from the `applicationUrl` property.
 (It should look similar to `https://localhost:7049`.)

-Then, go to the *setupProxy.js* file for your Angular project (look in the *src* folder).
+Then, go to the *setupProxy.js* file for your React project (look in the *src* folder).
 Update the target property to match the `applicationUrl` property in  *launchSettings.json*.

 To start the project, press **F5** or select the **Start** button at the top of the window.
 You will see two command prompts appear: